WebOfTrustInfo/rwot7-toronto/draft-documents/A_DID_for_everything.md

 Another way would be to use the signature in a content-addressable database to resolve the DAD.

-####
-Public Derivation
+#### Public Derivation

 Another important used case for dDIDS in DADS is to avoid storing even the dDID with its derivation chain.
 This may be an issue when a client wishes to communicate with a potentially very large number of public services.
 Each public service would be a new pairing with a unique dDID.
 If the derivation algorithm for an HD-Key dDID could use the public key or public DID of the public service to generate the dDID then the client need not store the actual dDID but can recover the dDID by using the public DID of the server to re-derive the associated dDID.
 This can be done by creating a hash of the root DID private key and the remote server public DID to create the seed used to generate the dDID for the DAD.
 This also means that the dDIDs or chain codes do not have to be included in the keys preserved by a key-recovery system.

 ### Chaining DADs

 The provenance of data in a data flow through a data processing system with transformation can be established by forming a literal block chain of the data.
 When using DAD items to represent the data, the chain of DADs can be represented simply in a self contained manner.
 At each step in the data flow of the originating DAD,  where the contained data is transformed in any way, a new DAD is generated by the controlling entity of the transformation.
 This entity assigns a new DID (or dDID) to this DAD.
 The new DAD payload includes the DID of the DAD prior to transformation as well as the signature of the prior DAD.
 This links the new DAD to the prior DAD.
 The signature of the prior DAD provides both a hash that establishes the content integrity of the prior DAD as well a non-repudiation of the controller of the embedded prior DID.
 All the DADs in the data flow need to be stored someplace indexed by their DIDs.
 Given this storage, any single DAD can then be used to recall the string of prior DADs back to the originating DAD or DADs.
+A special case is when an entity merely wishes to establish custody of data without changing or transforming it.
+The simplest way to to this that the entity adds a copy of the DAD as a link in the DAD chain without changing the underlying data.
+This forms an assertion that they control that link.
+If they do not transform the data then merely signing is enough to assert control over the link or equivalenty custody of the the data for that link of the chain.
+A one to many data stream is just a branch or fork in the chain into multiple chains.

 An example of an originating DAD and transformed DAD follows:

 **Originating:**